IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 RUN /liberty/wlp/bin/installUtility install --acceptLicense /config/server.xml
 ```

-   - The first line `FROM` specifies the existing image to be used.
-If this is not in the local repository, it will be pulled from a remote registry such as docker hub.
+   - The first line `FROM` specifies the existing image to be used as the base.
+If this is not in the local registry, it will be pulled from a remote registry such as docker hub.

    - The second line `COPY`  is a straight copy of the file `server.xml` from the local directory to `/config/server.xml` in the image.
 This adds a new layer to the image with the actual server configuration to be used.